Lcfvs/yld/README.md

 The `yield` keyword si a new kind of `return`.

-If you create a function containing one or more `yield` and no `return`, the function returns a generator.
+If you create a function containing one or more `yield`, that function returns a generator.

 Note the asterisk following the `function` word.